galonsos/line_icons/README.md

 **Using**

-Import the package in your `dart` file and use `Icon` to get the actual icon widget:
+Import the package in your Flutter file and use `Icon` to get the actual icon widget:

 ```dart
 import 'package:line_icons/line_icons.dart';